osmandapp/web/main/docs/user/widgets/map-buttons.md

 5. **Recommendation**.
 It is recommended to download and enable the [Hillshade map](../plugins/contour-lines.md#configure-map-view) for the selected region to improve the user experience.

+## Custom Buttons

+[Quick action widget](./quick-action.md) is a configurable button with various action types that could be assigned to it.
+It also possible to have multiple [Custom buttons](./quick-action.md#custom-buttons).

 ## Related Articles